-CAM promotes competition in procurements over $3,000.
-Purchases between $3,000 and $100,000 are generally reserved for small businesses in accordance with Federal regulations.
+CAM promotes competition in procurements over $3,500.
+Purchases between $3,500 and $150,000 are generally reserved for small businesses in accordance with Federal regulations.
 Federal regulations require that three quotations be requested for actions in this dollar range.
 Most routine purchases up to $25,000 are procured outside of CAM by authorized staff in each program, staff or management office, usually through the use of telephone quotations.
 Acquisitions over $10,000 are, however, advertised at FedBizOpps.
 Solicitations are also available for download at FedBizOpps.
-CAM uses the Central Contractor Registration to find vendors who provide products and services to meet Department requirements.
+CAM uses the System for Award Management (SAM) to find vendors who provide products and services to meet Department requirements.

-Jim Ropelewski is the Department's Senior Procurement Executive (SPE).
-The SPE has responsibility for providing acquisition leadership and management of the ED acquisition system.
+Nicole Evans is the Department's Senior Procurement Executive (SPE).
+The SPE has responsibility for providing acquisition leadership and management of the Department’s acquisition system.
 Specifically, the SPE provides management direction for implementation of procurement policies, regulations, and standards for the entire Department.
-Additionally, the SPE coordinates and oversees ED's acquisition planning process, ensuring that planning activities are completed in accordance with established Department and federal acquisition policies and procedures.
-Finally, the SPE is responsible for the development and maintenance of a procurement career management program to ensure an adequate and professional acquisition work force at ED.
+Additionally, the SPE coordinates and oversees the Department's acquisition planning process, ensuring that planning activities are completed in accordance with established Department and federal acquisition policies and procedures.
+Finally, the SPE is responsible for the development and maintenance of a procurement career management program to ensure an adequate and professional acquisition work force at the Department.
 In carrying out these duties, the SPE works with the Department's two contracting activities (CAM and FSA Acquisitions) to ensure that their needs are met enabling them to carry out their important missions.

 The Performance and Logistics Group (PLG) provides technology, systems, acquisition policy and logistical support to the other three groups and to the Department.
-Stephanie Girard is the Acting PLG Group Manager.
+Michele Moore is the PLG Group Manager.

-The Operations Contracts Group, which is led by Nicole Evans, supports the following primary customers:
+The Operations Contracts Group, which is led by Matthew Manning, supports the following primary customers:

 - Office of the Secretary - provides overall direction, supervision, and coordination of all activities of the Department and is the principal adviser to the President on Federal policies, programs, and activities related to education in the United States.